Free energy calculation

 neigh_modify every 1 delay 4 check yes

-In the previous subsection, the variables \(U_0\), \(\delta\), and \(x_0\) were defined.
-They are used to create the repulsive potential restricting the atoms to explore the center of the box:
+The variables \(U_0\), \(\delta\), and \(x_0\) defined in the previous subsection are used here to create the repulsive potential, restricting the atoms from exploring the center of the box:

 \[U(x) = U_0 \left[ \arctan \left( \dfrac{x+x_0}{\delta} \right) - \arctan \left(\dfrac{x-x_0}{\delta} \right) \right].\]

-From the derivative of the potential with respect to \(x\), we obtain the expression for the force that will be imposed to the atoms:
+From the derivative of the potential with respect to \(x\), we obtain the expression for the force that will be imposed on the atoms:

 \[F(x)= \dfrac{U_0}{\delta} \left[ \dfrac{1}{(x-x_0)^2/\delta^2+1} - \dfrac{1}{(x+x_0)^2/\delta^2+1} \right].\]